vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/AvatarsApi.md

 final api = VrchatDartGenerated().getAvatarsApi();
-final bool featured = true; // bool | Filters on featured results. final String sort = popularity; // String | final int n = 56; // int | The number of objects to return. final String order = descending; // String |
-final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start. final String search = search_example; // String | Filters by world name. final String tag = tag_example; // String | Tags to include (comma-separated).
-Any of the tags needs to be present. final String notag = notag_example; // String | Tags to exclude (comma-separated). final String releaseStatus = releaseStatus_example; // String | Filter by ReleaseStatus. final String maxUnityVersion = maxUnityVersion_example; // String | The maximum Unity version supported by the asset. final String minUnityVersion = minUnityVersion_example; // String | The minimum Unity version supported by the asset. final String platform = platform_example; // String | The platform the asset supports.
+final bool featured = true; // bool | Filters on featured results. final SortOption sort = ; // SortOption | The sort order of the results. final int n = 56; // int | The number of objects to return. final OrderOption order = ; // OrderOption | Result ordering final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start. final String search = search_example; // String | Filters by world name. final String tag = tag_example; // String | Tags to include (comma-separated).
+Any of the tags needs to be present. final String notag = notag_example; // String | Tags to exclude (comma-separated). final ReleaseStatus releaseStatus = ; // ReleaseStatus | Filter by ReleaseStatus. final String maxUnityVersion = maxUnityVersion_example; // String | The maximum Unity version supported by the asset. final String minUnityVersion = minUnityVersion_example; // String | The minimum Unity version supported by the asset. final String platform = platform_example; // String | The platform the asset supports.